gntagkas/Bike-Share_Company_Data_Analysis/README.md

 The primary goal is to design marketing strategies aimed at converting Casual Riders into Annual Members.

-In order to achieve this, the team needs to better understand how annual members and casual riders differ, why casual riders would buy a membership, and how digital media could affect their marketing tactics.
+In order to achieve this, the team needs to better understand how annual members and casual riders differ.

 ---